MMACS11DC1-2025/class-exercises-Serene-ee/6.7/PROJECT.md

 > *These items belong at the very top of your `README.md`.
 They give the context for everything else you do.*

 - [g] Choose a specific theme for which you will be scanning multiple images (3 pts)
-- [l ] Clearly define the visual feature your program will detect and count (2 pts)
+- [g] Clearly define the visual feature your program will detect and count (2 pts)
-- [l ] Justify your feature detection with an explanation of how your chosen feature can be accurately identified (3 pts)
+- [g] Justify your feature detection with an explanation of how your chosen feature can be accurately identified (3 pts)

 ### Image Processing and Feature Extraction (Unit 5)
 #### Task 1: Pixels to Data Function